Guide for newcomers

-Participants must have sport clothes and sport shoes whatever discipline is considered.
+Participants must have sport clothes (or swimming costume) whatever discipline is considered.
 Locker rooms, toilets and showers are available in the sport facility.
-All kind of jewelry must be left in the locker room before entering the courts.
-Sport equipment is provided by the club – in case of volleyball those are nets and balls, in case of badminton those are rackets, shuttles and nets.
+All kind of jewelry must be left in the locker room before entering the courts or the pool.
+Sport equipment is provided by the club – in case of volleyball those are nets and balls; in case of badminton those are rackets, shuttles and nets; in case of table tennis those are tables, bats and balls.
 We recommend to newcomers to visit their doctor before coming to the training, especially if someone is not certain about their health condition, have some constant health issues or recently got through some serious illness.

 What are the levels of game during the meetings?

-Participants of volleyball meetings are divided into 3 separate groups based on their skills: level A/B+ (the highest), level B-/C (medium) and level C- (volleyball course for beginners).
-During the meetings on Monday and Wednesday one court is given to level A/B+ and the second court is given to level B-/C. During meetings on Tuesday the only available court is given to C- group (practicing with volleyball instructor – read more).
+Participants of volleyball meetings are divided into 3 separate groups based on their skills: level A/B+ (the highest), level B-/C (medium) and level C- (volleyball for beginners – read more).

 How to verify your own level of playing?